Last update:

 Study finds 45% of adults 65 and older improved over 12 years

 Aging in later life is often portrayed as a steady slide toward physical and cognitive decline.
-But a new study by scientists at Yale University suggests an alternate narrative—that older individuals can and do improve ...
+But a new study by scientists at Yale University suggests an alternate narrative—that older individuals can and do improve over ...

 Research reveals medication information risks in aged care